coronalabs/CoronaSDK-SublimeText/README.md

  * Using the **Run Project** command while in the Debugger can result in a confused state.

 ### Completion
 Completion works for all API calls and constants (correctly handling periods in the name).
 Fuzzy matching is optionally done to increase the chances of finding the item you are looking for.
 Completion relies on the current **Syntax** setting so when creating new files you should use **View / Syntax / Corona SDK Lua** command to set the correct syntax for the new file.
+You will probably also want to change ***Sublime Text***'s default for .lua files by choosing **View > Syntax > Open all with current extension as... > Corona SDK Lua** when you have a .lua file open in the editor.

 ##### Preferences
  * **corona_sdk_completion** (default: True)